-Compliance with the U.S. Health Insurance Portability and Accountability Act (HIPAA) requires companies that deal with protected health information (PHI) to have physical, network, and process security measures in place and follow them.
+Compliance with the U.S. Health Insurance Portability and Accountability Act (HIPAA) requires companies that work with protected health information (PHI) to implement and follow physical, network, and process security measures.

-HIPAA is a series of federal regulatory standards that outline the lawful use and disclosure of protected health information in the United States.
+HIPAA laws are a series of federal regulatory standards outlining the lawful use and disclosure of protected health information in the United States.
 HIPAA compliance is regulated by the Department of Health and Human Services (HHS) and enforced by the Office for Civil Rights (OCR).

-HIPAA compliance is a living culture that health care organizations must implement within their business in order to protect the privacy, security, and integrity of protected health information.
+HIPAA compliance is a living culture that healthcare organizations must implement within their business to protect the privacy, security, and integrity of protected health information.
 In addition to ensuring sensitive patient information is protected and secured, HIPAA compliance is critical for healthcare organizations to avoid legal and financial penalties.

 HIPAA Compliance History